DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-state.md

 ### <a name="draft-grouping"></a>DraftGrouping

-Describes applied grouping
+Describes grouping options used for preview

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-columnName | string | Specifies a column name to group by isDraft? | boolean | Indicates that column should be displayed as grouped
+columnName | string | Specifies the name of the column by which the data is grouped isDraft? | boolean | Indicates that the column should be displayed as grouped

 ### <a name="group-key"></a>GroupKey